Dr Prashant Kidambi

 - Dissertation Office Hour: Thursday 5pm-6pm

 I trained as a historian at the Centre for Historical Studies, Jawaharlal Nehru University in New Delhi, where I completed an M.A. and an M.Phil., before proceeding to the University of Oxford to undertake a doctorate.
 My D.Phil. thesis explored the nature of colonial governance and public culture in colonial Bombay during the late nineteenth and early twentieth centuries.
-After holding a Junior Research Fellowship in History at Wolfson College, Oxford, I took up a lectureship in the School of Historical Studies, University of Leicester, where I have taught ever since.
+After holding a Junior Research Fellowship in History at Wolfson College, Oxford, I took up a lectureship in the School of History, University of Leicester, where I have taught ever since.
 I am also a member of the Centre for Urban History, a key research centre within the School.

 In this film Dr Prashant Kidambi talks about his research interests exploring the interface between British imperialism and the history of modern South Asia.
 He is particularly interested in the imbrication of the global and the local in the making of South Asian cities.